Skip to content

 Is starting an HVAC business worth it?

-If you have the right skills, knowledge, and drive, it’s definitely worth starting an HVAC business.
-You can set your own hours, choose your own customers, and make an average salary of over $86,000 a year as an HVAC business owner.
+If you have the right skills, knowledge, and drive, it’s worth starting an HVAC business.
+You can set your own hours, choose your own customers, and make an average salary of $57,767 a year as an HVAC business owner.
+Some business owners even earn over $100,000 annually.

-What are the common mistakes to avoid when starting an HVAC business?
+Common mistakes to avoid when starting an HVAC business

-• Targeting your services to the wrong type of customer (e.g., focusing on residential customers when there’s more demand for commercial HVAC services)
+• Targeting the wrong customers.
+For example, focusing on residential calls when your area has more steady demand for light commercial or maintenance contracts.

 To become an HVAC technician and start your own HVAC business, you need: